Part-DB/Part-DB-server/README.md

 *Hint:* A docker image is available under [jbtronics/part-db1](https://hub.docker.com/r/jbtronics/part-db1).
 How to setup Part-DB via docker is described [here](https://github.com/Part-DB/Part-DB-symfony/blob/master/docs/docker/docker-install.md).

+**Below you find some general hints for installtion, see [here](docs/installation/installation_guide-debian.md) for a detailed guide how to install Part-DB on Debian/Ubuntu.**

 1. Copy or clone this repository into a folder on your server.
 2. Configure your webserver to serve from the `public/` folder.
 See [here](https://symfony.com/doc/current/setup/web_server_configuration.html) for additional informations.